 Skip to content

-As part of my testing into a network-booted cluster of Raspberry Pis for my home lab clustering efforts, the first part is to get them to netboot properly.
+As part of my testing into clustering Raspberry Pis for my home lab, the first part is to get them to netboot properly.

 Netbooting (or PXE booting) is the process of booting a computer without using some local storage medium.
-Many recent computers come with network booting as standard, allowing you to boot a computer with no local storage at all, should you wish.
+Many computers support network booting, allowing you to boot a computer with no local storage at all, should you wish.

 In my case, I've found that network booting has several advantages: